Florida Electrical License: How to Become an Electrician in Florida

 ABC-Florida East Coast Chapter (Coconut Creek)

-APPLY FOR AND TAKE THE JOURNEYMAN CERTIFICATION EXAM: Journeyman electrician certificates in the state of Florida get issued by local municipalities.
-Therefore, testing requirements and Florida statutes vary by location.
+APPLY FOR AND TAKE THE JOURNEYMAN CERTIFICATION EXAM: Journeyman electrician certificates in the state of Florida are issued by local municipalities.
+Therefore, testing requirements vary by location.
 You should contact your local government agency for specific testing details, fees, etc. In many counties, the certifications are issued by the local Construction Trades Qualifying Board.

 Continuing education requirements and certification renewals also vary by municipality.
 For instance, in Miami-Dade County, you must renew your certificate of competency every two years and complete 16 hours (eight hours per year) of continuing education.